terajh/Nodejs_Web_Board/README.md

 ### GOALS

-- designed used by Bootstrap open soursces : X
+- designed used by Bootstrap open soursces
-- crolling functions by python modules : X
+- crolling functions by python modules